Understanding the Pinyin System in Mandarin Chinese

 Origins of the Pinyin System

 The Pinyin system was developed by a committee led by Zhou Youguang and was officially adopted in 1958.
 The goal was to simplify Chinese language learning and increase literacy rates.
 Before Pinyin, various Romanization systems were in use, but none were as widely accepted or standardized.
-Pinyin has since become an integral part of Chinese education and is recognized internationally.
+Since then, Pinyin has become a very important part of learning Chinese and is now used and accepted around the world.

 Structure of the Pinyin System